Skip To Main Content

 • Explore the Reconstruction, industrialization, global war, and modern eras of U.S. history;

-• Expand knowledge of visual arts, music, dance, and/or theater.
+• Expand knowledge of visual arts, computer science and/ or music .